email: tony@lathes.co.uk

 "Wood Wizard" Wood Lathes

-Herberts Machinery Co. of Los Angeles were makers of wood-working machinery of many types, though their main market seems to have been for amateur and lighter professional use.
+Herberts Machinery Co. of Los Angeles were makers of wood working machinery of many types, though their primary market seems to have been for amateur and lighter professional use.
 They were original suppliers to Sears, Roebuck and Co. as the latter established a coherent range of cheaper Companion and better quality Craftsman wood lathes from 1932 onwards.
-Carrying ID Tags beginning with 103, by 1933 a good range of Herbert's models was available, as shown in the advertisements below, with machines carefully graded to cover the whole market in clearly defined segments.
-Least expensive was the little 3-inch centre height by 24-inches between centres Companion, at just $4.50, a type that looked to be a perfectly capable little job for light home-duty work.
-Almost double the price - $9.50 - purchased the cheapest Craftsman version, the Medium Duty, with a 4-inch centre height and 30 inches between centres.
-Cleverly, the bed below the bronze-bearing headstock on both models was shaped so that the drive could be arranged from either the rear or beneath, making for a particularly neat installation.
+Carrying ID Tags beginning with 103, by 1933, a good range of Herberts models was available, as shown in the advertisements below, with machines carefully graded to cover the whole market in clearly defined segments.
+Least expensive was the little 3-inch centre height by 24 inches between centres 'Companion', at just $4.50, a type that looked to be a perfectly capable little job for light home-duty work.
+Almost double the price - $9.50 - purchased the cheapest Craftsman version, the 'Medium Duty', with a 4-inch centre height and 30 inches between centres.
+Cleverly, the bed below the bronze-bearing headstock on both models was shaped so that the drive could be arranged from the rear or beneath, making for a particularly neat installation.

-A falling out between Sears and Herberts in the mid 1930s saw the entire range dropped and alternative models bought in from Atlas (and possibly the AA company).
+A falling out between Sears and Herberts in the mid-1930s saw the entire range dropped and alternative models bought in from Atlas (and possibly the AA company).
 Herberts then went their own way, surviving until the 1940s with a range of lathes that changed little from those sold ten years previously.

-As the Company was owned by Curt Herberts, and there were no other family members involved, advertisements always lacked a possessive apostrophe - just Herberts and not Herbert's or Herberts'.
+Herberts and not Herbert's or Herberts'.
 In later years Mr. Herberts built and sold much larger machinery including a huge 5000-ton drill press supplied to Douglas Aircraft in 1936.
 In 1940 he founded a new company, Aerco, which manufactured aircraft parts for the war effort.

 If any reader has a Herberts "Wood Wizard" lathe or other machine tool the writer would be interested to hear from you..